-Unlike some towns, Onalaska isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Onalaska are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Onalaska is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Onalaska is a town of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Onalaska who work in sales jobs (29.04%), farm management occupations (11.14%), and office and administrative support (9.83%).
+There are especially a lot of people living in Onalaska who work in sales jobs (32.32%), farm management occupations (13.58%), and office and administrative support (10.54%).

 Of important note, Onalaska is also a town of artists.
 Onalaska has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Onalaska’s character.

-Telecommuters are a relatively large percentage of the workforce: 7.93% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Onalaska telecommute to their jobs.
+Overall, about 8.52% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Onalaska has relatively fewer families with younger children, and/or college students.
 Combined, this makes Onalaska a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Onalaska is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Onalaska doesn't have a public transportation system that people use for their commute.

-The per capita income in Onalaska in 2010 was $22,273, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
-This equates to an annual income of $89,092 for a family of four.
+The per capita income in Onalaska in 2010 was $20,992, which is lower middle income relative to Washington and the nation.
+This equates to an annual income of $83,968 for a family of four.
 However, Onalaska contains both very wealthy and poor people as well.

 The most common language spoken in Onalaska is English.
 Other important languages spoken here include Spanish and African languages.